-Reynolds leads the Saints' 17 NCAA DIII athletic programs, which includes over 250 student athletes, and oversees the University's Lee Center and Recreation programming.
-She is in her third full year as Marymount’s Director of Athletics after serving as the interim through the spring of 2015.
+Reynolds leads the Saints' 19 NCAA Division III athletic programs, which includes approximately 300 student athletes, and oversees the University's Lee Center and Recreation programming.
+She is in her fifth year as Marymount’s Director of Athletics and Recreation.

 During her time as Director of Advancement, she built relationships with alumni, donors and potential donors to secure financial support.
 Her other duties included overseeing and coordinating other programs and staffs including advising for graduate assistants and Saints Club, community service coordinator, and being the liaison between coaching staff and sports medicine staff.

 Reynolds has also seen the side of athletics at Marymount from the coaching and playing perspective, manning the helm of the women’s lacrosse team for eight years while playing for the Saints in her collegiate days from 2000-03.

 Reynolds has also coached in a pair of international tournaments, at the Prague Cup in 2007 and 2013 and in London, England in 2008, with American International Sports Tours Select Teams.

 Despite playing just three years with the Saints, Reynolds graduated the program at fourth all-time in program history in points (113), third in goals (77) and second in assists (36).
 She was garnered All-Conference accolades as a Capital Athletic Conference midfielder as a senior in 2003 while captaining MU to its best record in program history at that point and its first win in the CAC Tournament.